Openness Personality Trait

 An open-minded (high scores in openness) person enjoys trying new things.
 They are imaginative, curious, and creative.
 Scoring low in openness is behaviorally expressed in strict routines, literalness, practicality, and fear of the unknown.

-People with high levels of openness are more likely to seek out a variety of experiences, be comfortable with the unfamiliar, and pay attention to their inner feelings more than those who are less open to novelty.
-They tend to exhibit high levels of curiosity and often enjoy being surprised.
+Psychology Today defines people with high levels of openness as "more likely to seek out a variety of experiences, be comfortable with the unfamiliar, and pay attention to their inner feelings more than those who are less open to novelty.
+They tend to exhibit high levels of curiosity and often enjoy being surprised" (Psychology Today).

 Openness and Emotions